othermedia/js-handbook/functional-programming.md

 Partial application & currying
 ------------------------------

-JavaScript functions, as we have seen, are not merely procedures--they are _data_.
+JavaScript functions, as we have seen, are not merely procedures---they are _data_.
 Functions can accept other functions as arguments, and they can also return functions.
-Because of this, we can create functions which can be _partially applied_--that is, functions which can be passed fewer arguments than they notionally require to produce a result.
+Because of this, we can create functions which can be _partially applied_---that is, functions which can be passed fewer arguments than they notionally require to produce a result.

 By way of example, here's how one would ordinarily write a function to add two